HobartMakers/Constitution/DraftConstitution.md

 A statement of Income and Expenditure, Assets and Liabilities shall be submitted to the Annual General Meeting.
 The auditor’s report shall be attached to such financial report.

-The financial year of the Association shall commence on 1st July each year.
+The financial year of the Association shall commence on 1st January each year.

 The accounts, books and all financial records of the Association shall be audited each year.